-(b) If a pupil is educated in a district other than the pupil's district of residence, if the pupil is not being educated as part of a cooperative education program, if the pupil's district of residence does not give the educating district its approval to count the pupil in membership in the educating district, and if the pupil is not covered by an exception specified in subsection (6) to the requirement that the educating district must have the approval of the pupil's district of residence to count the pupil in membership, the pupil shall not be counted in membership in any district.

-8 (c) A special education pupil educated by the intermediate 9 district shall be counted in membership in the intermediate 10 district.

-(d) A pupil placed by a court or state agency in an on-grounds program of a juvenile detention facility, a child caring institution, or a mental health institution, or a pupil funded under section 53a, shall be counted in membership in the district or intermediate district approved by the department to operate the program.

-17 (e) A pupil enrolled in the Michigan Schools for the Deaf and 18 Blind shall be counted in membership in the pupil's intermediate 19 district of residence.

-(f) A pupil enrolled in a career and technical education program supported by a millage levied over an area larger than a single district or in an area vocational-technical education program established pursuant to section 690 of the revised school code, MCL 380.690, shall be counted only in the pupil's district of residence.

-26 (g) A pupil enrolled in a public school academy shall be27 counted in membership in the public school academy.
+- 1 of residence does not give the educating district its approval to - 2 count the pupil in membership in the educating district, and if the - 3 pupil is not covered by an exception specified in subsection (6) to - 4 the requirement that the educating district must have the approval - 5 of the pupil's district of residence to count the pupil in - 6 membership, the pupil shall not be counted in membership in any - 7 district. - 8 (c) A special education pupil educated by the intermediate - 9 district shall be counted in membership in the intermediate - 10 district. - 11 (d) A pupil placed by a court or state agency in an on-grounds - 12 program of a juvenile detention facility, a child caring - 13 institution, or a mental health institution, or a pupil funded - 14 under section 53a, shall be counted in membership in the district - 15 or intermediate district approved by the department to operate the - 16 program. - 17 (e) A pupil enrolled in the Michigan Schools for the Deaf and - 18 Blind shall be counted in membership in the pupil's intermediate - 19 district of residence. - 20 (f) A pupil enrolled in a career and technical education - 21 program supported by a millage levied over an area larger than a - 22 single district or in an area vocational-technical education - 23 program established pursuant to section 690 of the revised school - 24 code, MCL 380.690, shall be counted only in the pupil's district of - 25 residence. - 26 (q) A pupil enrolled in a public school academy shall be - 27 counted in membership in the public school academy.

-1 (h) For the purposes of this section and section 6a, for a 2 cyber school, as defined in section 551 of the revised school code, 3 MCL 380.551, that is in compliance with section 553a of the revised 4 school code, MCL 380.553a, a pupil's participation in the cyber 5 school's educational program is considered regular daily attendance, and for a district or public school academy, a pupil's 6 participation in a virtual course as defined in section 21f is 7 considered regular daily attendance.
-FOR THE PURPOSES OF THIS 8 SUBDIVISION, FOR A PUPIL ENROLLED IN A CYBER SCHOOL AND UTILIZING 9 SEQUENTIAL LEARNING, PARTICIPATION MEANS THAT TERM AS DEFINED IN 10 11 THE PUPIL ACCOUNTING MANUAL, SECTION 5-0-D: REQUIREMENTS FOR 12 COUNTING PUPILS IN MEMBERSHIP-SUBSECTION 10.

-(i) For a new district or public school academy beginning its operation after December 31, 1994, membership for the first 2 full or partial fiscal years of operation shall be determined as follows:

-17 (i) If operations begin before the pupil membership count day 18 for the fiscal year, membership is the average number of full-time 19 equated pupils in grades K to 12 actually enrolled and in regular 20 daily attendance on the pupil membership count day for the current 21 school year and on the supplemental count day for the current 22 school year, as determined by the department and calculated by 23 adding the number of pupils registered for attendance on the pupil 24 membership count day plus pupils received by transfer and minus 25 pupils lost as defined by rules promulgated by the superintendent, 26 and as corrected by a subsequent department audit, plus the final 27 audited count from the supplemental count day for the current
+- 1 (h) For the purposes of this section and section 6a, for a - 2 cyber school, as defined in section 551 of the revised school code, - 3 MCL 380.551, that is in compliance with section 553a of the revised - 4 school code, MCL 380.553a, a pupil's participation in the cyber - 5 school's educational program is considered regular daily - 6 attendance, and for a district or public school academy, a pupil's - 7 participation in a virtual course as defined in section 21f is - 8 considered regular daily attendance.
+FOR THE PURPOSES OF THIS - 9 SUBDIVISION, FOR A PUPIL ENROLLED IN A CYBER SCHOOL AND UTILIZING - 10 SEQUENTIAL LEARNING, PARTICIPATION MEANS THAT TERM AS DEFINED IN - 11 THE PUPIL ACCOUNTING MANUAL, SECTION 5-O-D: REQUIREMENTS FOR - 12 COUNTING PUPILS IN MEMBERSHIP-SUBSECTION 10. - 13 (i) For a new district or public school academy beginning its - 14 operation after December 31, 1994, membership for the first 2 full - 15 or partial fiscal years of operation shall be determined as - 16 follows: - 17 (i) If operations begin before the pupil membership count day - 18 for the fiscal year, membership is the average number of full-time - 19 equated pupils in grades K to 12 actually enrolled and in regular - 20 daily attendance on the pupil membership count day for the current - 21 school year and on the supplemental count day for the current - 22 school year, as determined by the department and calculated by - 23 adding the number of pupils registered for attendance on the pupil - 24 membership count day plus pupils received by transfer and minus - 25 pupils lost as defined by rules promulgated by the superintendent, - 26 and as corrected by a subsequent department audit, plus the final - 27 audited count from the supplemental count day for the current